vafakaramzadegan/mosaic-builder/README.md

 `/home/YourUserName/foo/bar/images`

-You also have an specific image to be converted to a mosaic image:
+You also have a specific image to be converted to a mosaic image:

 `/home/YourUserName/image.jpg`